Tatwi/legend-of-hondo-classic/README.md

 # Legend of Hondo
 A unique single player Star Wars experience, based on SWGEmu and Star Wars Galaxies.
-Enjoy a player centric world where your characters are members of a pirate gang based out of Mos Entha, Tatooine.
+Enjoy a player centric world where your characters are members of a pirate gang based out of Mos Espa, Tatooine.
 Adventure on Dantooine, Dathomir, Endor, Lok, and Tatooine, with your band of 10 pirates and their supporting NPC community!

 Due to the single player nature of this game, it significantly different than normal SWG and as a result, I absolutely DO NOT recomend using LoH as the base for a multi-player server.

-It has heavily modified functionality to combat, housing, and other systems that I am sure many die hard SWG fans will utterly despise.
-Furthermore, some functionality absolutely WILL cause issues in a multiplayer environment, but I don't care, because this is a single player game!
-This is why it must be kept in mind that Legend of Hondo is not intended to be a "live" or "production" SWGEmu sever.
+Legend of Hondo has heavily modified functionality to combat, housing, and other systems that I am sure many die hard SWG fans will utterly despise, but more importantly, some functionality absolutely WILL cause issues in a multiplayer environment.
+I don't care, because this is a single player game, but as a server admin, you will care when the complaints start rolling in!

+It must be kept in mind that Legend of Hondo is not intended to be a "live" or "production" SWGEmu sever.
 Not at all.
 It's simply a personal project I am doing for the sake of doing so and sharing for the sake of helping those who may want to modify their own servers.
 Therefore, should you choose to use any of the code in this repo for any purpose, you do so entirely at your own risk and with absolutely no suggested or implied warranty or support from R. Bassett Jr. (Tatwi).
 That said, you're welcome to use any code or concepts you find here in your own projects - that's why this repo is here!
+There's lots of stuff in here that can, at the very least, give you an idea of how you could do something similar on your own server.

 This is a project I started back in 2014 for something creative to enjoy on my own.
 The initial code base for the current repo was pulled from the unstable branch of the SWGEmu Gerrit in June, 2015, when I restarted the project.
-As of July 29th, 2015 I have completed all of the fundimental changes I wanted for basic game play.
-In the future I will be adding mostly story type content, molding the planets I am using into the pirate focused story I would like to tell.
-Though there are a few game mechanics I will add or expand on eventually as well.
+I am going to use this code base until the SWGEmu project reaches its 1.0 release, at which point I will start working on Legend of Hondo 2 that will be based on SWGEmu 1.0.

 # Design Points

-Have a peak into the LoH_Features_Log file for what I have completed and a guideline of what I am likely to work on later.
-I have organized most customizations into "feature chunks" so they're easier for others who come later to understand than just browsing the repo.
+As I stated in the begining, Legend of Hondo is a single player experience.
+As such, most of the changes to SWG that I am making revolve around making SWG work as open world, single player RPG.
+Have a peak into the LoH_Features_Log file for a run through of what I have completed.
+My To_Do_List contains stuff that I thought of doing in the future, some of which will most likely change as I learn from what I have already accomplished.
+I have tried organized most customizations into "Features" so that it's easier for others who come later to understand the changes I made, in case they want to do something similar on their own server.
+I try to keep the commit history as sensible and as well documented as I can!

+I decided that it would be better to have a smaller amounts that are full of "stuff to do", than it would be to have a bunch pretty much useless planets, becuase I don't have time fill them all with fun stuff.
+The narative of the game is that your characters are the leaders of a pirate gang who moved from Lok to Tatooine and made themselves a new home.
+They still have friendly ties to Nym, so they're welcome on Lok.
+I chose Endor, Dantooine, and Dathomir, because they each have a unique feel and there aren't ton of NPC cities that I couldn't hope to have time to make interesting.
+I might add Rori down the road, because I its ambiance and I can probably make Narmle and Restuss more life-like and interesting.

+About Jedi: There aren't any.
+Personally, I never cared about Jedi in SWG, not even in the NGE when you could start as one.
+The SWG Jedi stuff just doesn't appeal to me and I see a need for them in the Legend of Hondo narative.
+That said, I will most likely make use of the Jedi, Sith, and Force sensitive lore in quests, because that stuff is interesting.
+Force sensitivity as a game play mechanic tended to simply be a way to make the game easier, "because The Force!", rather than making the game more interesting.
+I might let people find a lightsaber and play around with it, but I am not going to add anything that gives player bonuses or makes them into a Jedi or Sith.

+At the end of the day, Legend of Hondo is a project designed for me.
+Absolutely no effort is being made to make anyone else happy.

 # Requirements